Create a Custom Application Form

 Click "Manage" on your Faculty Search dashboard, and select "Administration" from the dropdown menu

--or- From other screens, click "Administration" in the upper right corner
+-or- from other screens, click "Administration" in the upper right corner

-2. Check to make sure you are editing settings for the correct administrative unit or position
+2. Check to make sure you are editing settings for the correct administrative unit

 The form you create will be available to positions created at or below the unit displayed.

 If forms are already available to this unit or position, they will be displayed in the list.